digitalservicebund/ris-pdf-printservice/doc/how-to-use-weasyprint-with-tailwind.md

 CSS-Specifications not yet supported by major browsers.
 This leads to some incompatibilities between weasyprint and tailwind.

+An example setup for how to use tailwind with weasyprint can be seen in [/example/tailwind-css](../example/tailwind-css)

 ## Weasyprint does not support some selectors

 Most notably simply compiling the tailwind css to css creates some css rules that weasyprint ignores as they include